-Due to the COVID-19 pandemic, most AIHA LAP on-site assessments have been postponed because of imposed travel restrictions, and in some cases, the location of the laboratories would put the assessors at risk (some laboratories are located in regions designated as “hot spots”).
+Due to the COVID-19 pandemic, most AIHA LAP on-site assessments have been postponed because of imposed travel restrictions.
+In some cases, the laboratories' location would put the assessors at risk (some laboratories are located in regions designated as “hot spots”).
 Until further notice, AIHA LAP is conducting remote assessments to achieve its goal of accrediting all labs to ISO/IEC 17025:2017 and to allow laboratories that are in good standing to maintain their accreditation status.
-More importantly, remote assessments allow us to assess labs without incurring the risks that may be presented with on-site assessments.
+More importantly, remote assessments allow us to assess labs without incurring the risks presented with on-site assessments.

-AIHA LAP will not recognize laboratories that have not been assessed and accredited to ISO/IEC 17025:2017 by the end of the year and any laboratory not accredited to the new standard by then will be suspended.
+AIHA LAP will not recognize laboratories that have not been assessed and accredited to ISO/IEC 17025:2017 by the end of the year.
+Any laboratory not accredited to the new standard by then will be suspended.

 How will I know if my laboratory is a candidate for a remote assessment?